If love… then what? (1)

 (A Movie Review – 1st of 3 parts)

-What made me more interested to watch the movie is it having Mel Gibson and Sean Penn leading the cast.
-I have watched many of the movies of the said actors and I was curious how the two would fare in this one.
+What made me more interested to watch the movie is that Mel Gibson and Sean Penn lead the cast.
+I have watched many of the actors’ movies and was curious how the two would fare in this one.

-Before watching the movie, I tried to read on the Internet some more information about it.
+Before watching the movie, I tried to read more information about it on the Internet.
 I chanced upon an article summarizing what the critics said about the biopic.
-I don’t usually read reviews before watching a particular movie but because this is not a new one, it was actually released in 2019, I decided to read the article and two more after it.
-Majority of the reviews thumbed down the movie.
+I don’t usually read reviews before watching a particular movie.
+Still, because this is not new, it was released in 2019.
+I decided to read the article and two more after it.
+The majority of the reviews thumbed down the movie.
 The comments I read were bad.
 Of those comments, none could be worse than this – “It is the latest fiasco in bad movie history.”
-The critics were also not so kind with what they said about the performance of the lead actors.
+The critics were also not so kind with what they said about the lead actors’ performance.

 Other people might not bother to watch the movie at all anymore after reading such negative reviews… but not me.

 The subjects I taught in the Philippines before I came here to South Korea include Literary Criticism and Stylistics.
 I could wear the hat of a movie critic if I choose to.
 But whenever I watch movies, I put my feet in the shoes of an ordinary movie fan.
 I put aside all those literary and linguistic devices I was trained to use when dealing with stories.
-I would always switch off all those literary theories and schools of criticism when the movie starts.
+When the movie started, I would always switch off all those literary theories and schools of criticism.
 All I want to do is enjoy what I am about to see.

 Admittedly though, there’s one “ism” that’s not completely switched off while I watch the movie – Appreciative Inquiry.
 And if you’re familiar with this philosophical model, you know it would not prevent me from enjoying the movie.

-And I was glad I decided to watch the movie despite the negative reviews I read because at the end, I did not only gain more insights about the English language.
-The movie also broadened my perspectives on fourvcommon themes in literature – friendship, redemption, forgiveness, and love.
+I was glad I decided to watch the movie despite the negative reviews I read because, in the end, I did not only gain more insights into the English language.
+The movie also broadened my perspectives on four common themes in literature – friendship, redemption, forgiveness, and love.
 It wasn’t just the student (and the teacher) of history and language in me that experienced satisfaction after watching the movie, the student (and teacher) of literature that I am was also delighted.

 Posted on July 2, 2021, in Creative Writing, Literature, Movie Review, Movies and tagged Creative writing, Literature, Movie Review, Movies.
 Bookmark the permalink.
 1 Comment.